cairo-book/cairo-book/src/ch08-02-traits-in-cairo.md

 difference is that after `impl`, we put a name for the implementation, then use the `of` keyword, and then specify the name of the trait we are writing the implementation for.
 If the implementation is for a generic type, we place the generic type name in the angle brackets after the trait name.

+Note that for the trait method to be accessible, there must be an implementation of that trait visible from the scope where the method is called.
+If the trait is `pub` and the implementation is not, and the implementation is not visible in the scope where the trait method is called, this will cause a compilation error.

 Within the `impl` block, we put the method signatures that the trait definition has defined.
 Instead of adding a semicolon after each